Max Scherzer: 2017: Third Cy Young Award

 Named to his fifth MLB All-Star Game, Scherzer was NL manager Joe Maddon's selection as the squad's starting pitcher, making him the oldest starter in that lineup.
 He became the fifth pitcher to start at least one All-Star Game for both the American and National Leagues.
-At the time of his selection, he consolidated a 10–5 record and an NL-leading both of a 2.10 ERA and 173 strikeouts.
+At the time of his selection, he consolidated a 10–5 record and an NL-leading both with a 2.10 ERA and 173 strikeouts.
 The game was played at Marlins Park in Miami; he tossed 15 pitches over one scoreless inning and struck out Aaron Judge and George Springer.

 On August 1, Scherzer hit his first career home run, a three-run blast off Chris O'Grady of the Marlins, but left the game shortly thereafter with neck spasms.
 The neck issues recurred, and the club placed Scherzer on the disabled list for the first time since 2009, retroactive to August 15.
 He was removed from his next start on August 18 against the San Diego Padres at Petco Park as the neck issue came back.
 Scherzer returned to the rotation on August 28 earning a win against the Marlins.

 On September 19, Scherzer recorded 250 strikeouts for the fourth consecutive season, making him the fourth pitcher in major league history to do so, following Ferguson Jenkins, Randy Johnson, and Pedro Martínez.
 Scherzer rebounded from an 8–2 loss with seven runs and six walks allowed to Atlanta in his previous start, to strike out seven and with five hits and one walk allowed over seven innings in a 4–2 win, also against Atlanta.